jennymi/Weather-app/README.md

 This project was made to get a better understanding of React's core functionality as well as practicing working in team in an agile environment

-### Behind the scenes ☀
+### Practices ☀

  * Kanban board
  * Agile development
  * Pair programming sessions
- * Mutual agreement of features & changes we want to do
+ * Mutual discussions of features & changes we want to do
  * Trying out new things with React
+ * Code reviewing
+ * Git-flow
+ * Commit guidelines for easy debugging when things go wrong

 ### pre-requisites 🌤